Here's how climate change could make air travel longer, more expensive

-WASHINGTON — Like the rain drops, the stories of air travel gone wrong because of weather just keep pouring in.
+WASHINGTON — Like the rain, the stories of air travel gone wrong because of weather just keep pouring in.

 "The winds were so bad, that they had to reroute the plane," said Thomas Harrison.
 "I thought I wasn't going to go home."